-- (Have students open to I Am poem on page xx in their science notebook) - (Let student have 15-20 minutes of uninterrupted time to write.) - (Play soft music.) - (Staff can circulate and quietly check in with any students who are struggling.)
+- (Have students open to I Am poem in their Science Notebook.) - (Let student have 15-20 minutes of uninterrupted time to write.) - (Play soft music.) - (Staff can circulate and quietly check in with any students who are struggling.)

 Debrief (10 min)